sandboxnu/kanban-template/README.md

 # Kanban Template

+Visit `Projects` --> `Template` in this repository to see the Kanban/Project Tracker template.

 ## What is this for?

 One of the most important parts about being a team lead is having a method for tracking the issues the team will tackle during the semester.
 This achieves three goals: